3 Ways to Conquer Mealtime with an Autistic Child

 Being the parent of an autistic child, you may have realized that mealtime can be the toughest time of the day.
 No worries; you are not alone.
 Many parents who have autistic children run into the same situation.
 There are different challenges a child might face when it comes to mealtime, and those include but are not limited to:

-• Difficulties in expressing their food preferences or their feelings during meal time due to potential language delays
+• Difficulties in expressing their food preferences or their feelings during mealtime due to potential language delays.

 1. Gradually expose your child to new foods and textures.